-Following an enquiry from local artist Alison McIlkenny, I recently completed an artwork photography project.
+Following an inquiry from local artist Alison McIlkenny, I recently completed an artwork photography project.
 Quite different from my usual work and from most of the work that you will find in my portfolio.
-I was asked to photograph a number of paintings for reproduction in print, for commercial sale.
+I was asked to photograph a number of paintings for reproduction in high-quality print, for commercial sale.

 I also knew that there would be other important factors to doing the job well.
-Perspective, colour and lighting.
+Perspective, colour, and lighting.

 Correct Colour for Artwork Photography

 When it comes to correct colour I don’t leave things to judgment or chance!
 There are tools available to photographers to ensure correct colour.
 The one I use is called Colorchecker Passport by a company called X-Rite.
 It consists of a grid of very specific colours and a neutral grey card, all built into a pocket-sized hard plastic wallet.
 The Colourchecker Passport ensures that the correct colour will be reproduced in a digital file specific to the camera, lens and lighting situation.
 A photograph is taken of the coloured grid, and the grey card and these are used in the editing program to produce a perfect colour profile.
 This is then copied across all of the actual images of the paintings.